madanielac/Escape_Room_Project/README.md

 # CS 151-03 FINAL PROJECT: Escape Room Game

+To play game run Play.py

+*How to play: Run Play.py.
+You are going to be prompted to enter player's information into the console to create their profiles.
+Then a graphics window is created with the scape room.
+Each player can click on an element to search for clues that ultimately will allow them to get the full password to be entered at the door.
+Once the door is selected the player can put in what they believe to be the password into the console.
+Note: Letters collected from clues are not in order, so you need to collect them and then reorder them when you get to the door.*

-The Classroom.py program in addition to Click.py, Clues.py, Key.py, Play.py, Turns.py, graphics.py, and loginFP.py executes the interactive multiplayer Escape Room game through a graphics window.
+Interactive multiplayer Escape Room game played through a graphics window.

 The only files used are: